rupeshtiwari/aws-cdk-poc/README.md

+# Cdk poc

-# Welcome to your CDK TypeScript project
+## Welcome to your CDK TypeScript project

 This is a blank project for TypeScript development with CDK.